 The Chemical Connection

 First, by combining with select cannabinoid compounds, terpenes catalyze chemical processes central to the plant’s medicinal properties.
 This enables them to either block certain cell formations (e.g., those believed to cause cancer or inflammation) or act as a binding agent (i.e., forming molecules to stimulate appetite).
 Indeed, the knowledge of the chemical processes taking place at a molecular level is integral to inform scientists and doctors of the many medical benefits cannabis offers.
-Knowing what to address for particular health conditions or overall wellness can be daunting, however the physical traits of terpenes are equally helpful — if not more so — to its chemical counterpart, for patients and practitioners alike.
-Many scholars also believe that terpenes are most responsible for the strain specificity and the subtle differences between varieties, which are genetically similar and have similar cannabinoid profiles.
+Knowing what to address for particular health conditions or overall wellness can be daunting, however, the physical traits of terpenes are equally helpful — if not more so — to its chemical counterpart, for patients and practitioners alike.
+Many scholars also believe that terpenes are most responsible for the strain specificity and the subtle differences between varieties, which often are genetically similar and/or have similar cannabinoid profiles.

-The olfactory sense in humans, however, isn’t so intuitive.
+The olfactory (smell) sense in humans, however, isn’t so intuitive.
 While we might share a common positive or negative association with certain smells, our nervous system isn’t hard-wired to discern which aromas represent the potential physiological responses we need or seek for comfort or relief.
 (In fact, from a very basic herbal medicine perspective, many therapeutic or nutritional resources are “hiding” in the produce section of the grocery store!)
 How could our bodies possibly self-select the cannabis strain most likely to generate successful results?
-Due to the complexity of the chemical interactions at play when a person consumes cannabis, there is sometimes a feeling out process that has to occur before a patient can determine which strain(s) are best for their particular conditions.
+Due to the complexity of the chemical interactions at play when a person consumes cannabis, there is sometimes a feeling-out process that must occur before a patient can determine which strain(s) are best for their particular conditions.